 We believe unlawful discrimination is never okay.

-- To a friend.
-Talking things through with someone you trust can sometimes help.
+- To a friend - talking things through with someone you trust can sometimes help.

-- Report and Support.
-Students and staff can report an incident using the University’s Report and Support system.
-You can choose to do this anonymously or you can request support from an advisor.
-If you choose to talk to an advisor they will be able to talk through the options and support available to you, in confidence.
+- Report and Support - students and staff can report an incident using the University’s Report and Support system.
+You can choose to do this anonymously, or you can request support from an advisor.
+If you choose to talk to an advisor they will be able to speak with you confidentially regarding the options and support available to you.

 - University Procedure - if you choose to make a formal complaint to the University against a student or a member of staff, there are procedures which set out the steps that will need to be followed.

 1 in 4 people is affected by a mental health problem in any year, and it is estimated that around 1 in 5 people has contemplated suicide or self-harm.